Influence of oscillatory shear on nucleation in metallic glasses: a molecular dynamics study

-In conclusion, we find the TTT curve under oscillatory shear can be adjusted accordingly by tuning the amplitude strain and loading frequency.
-We provide an empirical model to explain the dependence of the TTT curve on the loading, which can quantitatively well represent the numerical data.
+In conclusion, we find the TTT curve under oscillatory shear can be adjusted by tuning the amplitude of the strain and its frequency.
+We provide an empirical model to describe the dependence of the TTT curve on the loading, which can quantitatively well represent the numerical data.
 This formula is interpreted by introducing the elastic stress associated with the loading, which appears to be the essential parameter that will influence the nucleation time.
-Our study shows with the helping of oscillatory loading, the mobility and nucleation of {alloys} can be decoupled in the deeply supercooled liquid state, therefore the formation ability can be enhanced and nucleation can be retarded.
-This is particularly attractive and useful for the manufacture and forming of metallic glasses.
+Our study shows that, using oscillatory loading, the mobility and nucleation of alloys can be decoupled in the deeply supercooled liquid state, therefore the formation ability can be enhanced and nucleation can be retarded.
+This is particularly attractive and useful for the manufacturing and processing of metallic glasses.